princeton-nlp/SWE-agent/docs/dev/config.md

 parse_function: Parser run on agent output
 ```

-In this directory, we recommend looking at...
+In the [`config/`](https://github.com/princeton-nlp/SWE-agent/tree/main/config) directory, we recommend looking at...

-* `configs/` for examples of properly formatted configuration files.
+* [`configs/`](https://github.com/princeton-nlp/SWE-agent/tree/main/config/configs) for examples of properly formatted configuration files.
 Each configuration differs in its set of commands, input/output format, demonstrations, etc.
-* `commands/` for the bash implementations of the custom commands that SWE-agent uses to navigate + edit the codebase.
+* [`commands/`](https://github.com/princeton-nlp/SWE-agent/tree/main/config/commands) for the bash implementations of the custom commands that SWE-agent uses to navigate + edit the codebase.
+More information [here](commands.md).

 ## How a Configuration File is Processed
 Some notes on processing that occurs on config fields when SWE-agent is run: